nestjs-mod/nestjs-mod-fullstack/steps/2024-10-06/en.md

 **Class with module errors**

-Since at this stage the project is being developed as a `REST` backend, which is available on the frontend as an `OpenAPI` library, the class with errors is also published in the 'Swagger` schema.
+Since at this stage the project is being developed as a `REST` backend, which is available on the frontend as an `OpenAPI` library, the class with errors is also published in the `Swagger` schema.

 In order for the error description to be more detailed, it uses decorators that add meta information that will be output to the `Swagger` schema.